Aims and Features

 |Updated on NOV 6, 2017|

-What is so special about the Actuarial Science programme at the University of Hong Kong?
+What is so special about the HKU Actuarial Science programme?

-- It is flexibly structured so that those who are more mathematical oriented can find sufficient interesting challenges while those who are more applied can receive a lot of exposures to the business and industry.
+- Admitting top students through the JUPAS scheme each year, the programme is flexibly structured so that those who are more mathematical oriented can find sufficient interesting challenges while those who are more applied can receive a lot of exposures to the business and industry.

-- It is the first programme in Hong Kong and therefore a large and active network of alumni in the industry.
+- As the first programme of its kind in Hong Kong, it has built a large and active network of alumni in the industry.
 All major insurance companies and many well-known financial institutions in Hong Kong have our graduates, and many of them hold a senior manager or higher position.